The Medical Student Performance Evaluation (MSPE) letter — formerly called the Dean's Letter — accompanies a medical student's residency application.

 When and how should a student begin the process of the MSPE?

-Fourth-year students should make an appointment in May, June, July or August of their senior year to meet with the Dean who will write their Medical Student Performance Evaluation.
-Students will need to provide their Dean with an up-to-date curriculum vitae (CV) and personal statement (even if in draft form) at least seven (7) days prior to your meeting; and a completed MSPE Student Information Electronic Survey (Linked) by the April 30th Deadline.
+Fourth-year students will have an appointment in May, June, July, or August of their senior year to meet with the Dean who will write their Medical Student Performance Evaluation.
+Students will need complete Part 1 of the MSPE Student Information Electronic Survey (external link) by the April 30th Deadline.
+Students will need complete Part 2 of the MSPE Student Information Electronic Survey, which will ask to include an up-to-date curriculum vitae (CV) and personal statement (even if in draft form), at least seven (7) days prior to the meeting with the Assistant Dean.

 What happens during the meeting to discuss the Medical Student Performance Evaluation?